Dress up in period costumes, give tours on local history, delve into our archival collections, or learn how to geo-rectify maps from the 19th century!

 Serving as a docent is eligible for community service/service-learning hours, Federal Work-Study employment, and college internship credits.
 We have had docents ages 15 to 70+, with all levels of education and sorts of interests.
 No prior experience in museums or history is needed!
 We offer ongoing, optional trainings on topics and skills of interest to docents.

-**Please use the application link below for the Assistant to The History Center internship position.**
+**Please use the application link below also for the Assistant to The History Center internship position.**